OthankQ/100-days-of-code/r1-log.md

 ### R2D6

 Attempted to write another Node API with a mongoDB database attached.
 Couldn't follow through because I couldn't connect their cluster to my application.
 Looking for a good article on how to do that with postgreSQL.
 Still searching.

+### R2D7

+Hooked up a mysql database to a node express server, wrote it to do the basic CRUD on the database.
+Now on to building an actual API with express and mysql.